Koch Foods: U.S. Equal Employment Opportunity Commission lawsuit

 In 2012 the U.S. Equal Employment Opportunity Commission brought a class employment discrimination lawsuit against Koch alleging harassment of workers and discrimination based on national origin and race at Koch's Morton, Mississippi plant.
 The lawsuit alleged that workers were “subjected to touching and sexually suggestive comments, were hit, were charged money for normal everyday work activities” among other things.
 In 2018 Koch Foods paid $3,750,000 plus other relief to settle the case.

 Use of undocumented labor

 On August 28, 2007, federal authorities raided a chicken processing plant operated by Koch Foods in Fairfield, Ohio and detained 161 undocumented workers.
-Following the raid, and subsequent investigation, Koch Foods paid a fine on February 12, 2010 of $536,046 for violating federal immigration law.
-According to a 2010 ICE press release, the company cooperated and began using E-Verify, an Internet-based system that allows an employer to verify a person's work eligibility.
+After the raid and subsequent investigation, Koch Foods paid a fine on February 12, 2010 of $536,046 for violating federal immigration law.
+According to a 2010 ICE press release, the company cooperated and began using E-Verify, an Internet-based system allowing an employer to verify a person's work eligibility.

 On August 7, 2019, federal authorities raided seven chicken processing plants operated by Koch Foods and four other companies in Mississippi and detained 680 undocumented workers.
 The exact number arrested at the Koch facilities has not been specified but authorities used five buses to transfer detainees from the plant to a hangar at a nearby airbase for processing.
 Homeland Security Investigations has faced criticism because the raid occurred on Mississippi's first day of school.
-According to the mayor of Jackson, no managers or owners responsible for hiring unauthorized immigrants in such high numbers were charged.

-The company announced a job fair to be held on the first day of the week following the raids.
+According to the mayor of Jackson, Mississippi no managers or owners responsible for hiring unauthorized immigrants in such high numbers were charged.
+The company announced a job fair to be held on the first day of the week after the raids.

-Price Fixing
+Price fixing

-On May, 19, 2021, Norman W. Fries, Inc (Claxton Poultry Farms), and on July 28, 2021 Koch Foods and four executives were indicted by a federal grand jury of Conspiracy to Restrain Trade; the Department of Justice alleged that Koch Foods and Norman W. Fries were conspiring to fix the price of broiler chicken to suppress and eliminate competition.
+On May, 19, 2021, Norman W. Fries, Inc (Claxton Poultry Farms) in addition to Koch Foods and four executives (on July 28, 2021) were indicted by a federal grand jury of Conspiracy to Restrain Trade; the Department of Justice alleged that Koch Foods and Fries were conspiring to fix the price of broiler chicken to suppress and eliminate competition.